libp2p/blog/src/_blog/aut-tls.md

 Browser-node connectivity is foundational to any libp2p based network or application looking to expand its user base, through web-based clients.
 Since the libp2p ecosystem exhibits a wide range of network topologies, we've identified a few use-cases that benefit from AutoTLS.

 Blockchains using libp2p, such as Ethereum and Filecoin, could integrate AutoTLS and improve access to chain state for browser-based [light clients](https://ethereum.org/en/developers/docs/nodes-and-clients/light-clients/#why-are-light-clients-important) and wallets.
 This would promote client-side transaction and state verification.
-Though it remains to be seen how much of a benefit this will be, since blockchains will typically have both a wire-protocol for long-lived connections between nodes and frontend specific APIs for request/response style interactions from apps.
-But the core idea is that AutoTLS enables reliable browser-based clients to connect to libp2p nodes, regardless of the network topology.
+Though it remains to be seen how practical this will be, the core idea is that AutoTLS enables reliable browser-based clients to connect to libp2p nodes, regardless of the network topology; which improves resilience and opens up a window to more capable browser clients.

 ![Chains using libp2p](../assets/autotls/networks-using-libp2p.jpg)